docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 {% image /assets/images/documentation/dev/en/image56.png "Lists of values window"%}

-Once saved, the list is accessible through the Attributes tab of the template or entity detail window.
-By attributing a list of values to a template or entity, you create a new instance of this list.
+Once saved, the list is accessible through the Attributes tab of the template/item detail window.
+By attributing a list of values to a template/item, you create a new instance of this list.

 {% image /assets/images/documentation/dev/en/image57.png "List of values selection"%}